GModModGod/Menu-Mods/tutorials/creating_lua-based_html_documents.md

 ## Setting the Base Class

-If you would not like to start from scratch, type `LUA_HTML.Base = "BASE NAME HERE"` in your file to set the desired base for your document.
+If you would not like to start from scratch, type `LUA_HTML.Base = "BASE CLASS NAME HERE"` in your file to set the desired base class for your document.

 ## Creating the Head and Body